Type II Guidelines for SURG and SURG/CW

 Review a Draft

-You are strongly encouraged to work with your faculty advisor on your proposal and to meet with the Undergraduate Research Office Director or Associate Director at least once prior to submitting a SURG or Summer Research Fellowship proposal to review a draft.
-To schedule an appointment, e-mail Stephanie Wallach at email@example.com, or Jennifer Keating-Miller at firstname.lastname@example.org, or call x8-5702.
+You are strongly encouraged to work with your faculty advisor on your proposal, attend a Proposal Writing Workshop run by the URO (dates listed on the main page), and to meet with the Undergraduate Research Office Director or Assistant Directors at least once prior to submitting a SURG or SURG/CW proposal to review a draft.
+To schedule an appointment, e-mail Stephanie Wallach at email@example.com, Joanna Dickert at firstname.lastname@example.org, or Richelle Bernazzoli at email@example.com or call x8-5702.